Hope

 On World Homelessness Day Herefordshire came together to launch the Herefordshire Homeless Charter.
 The Charter sets out a vision where everyone has “access to a safe home, a supportive community, and the opportunity to thrive”.
 More than 30 organisations signed, from public services to faith groups, all pledging to work together towards that vision.
 Read more here.

-This year we’ve provided free legal advice to 2,651 people across London.
+This year we’ve provided free legal advice to almost 3,000 people across London.
 That means putting in applications, getting people off the streets, supporting people seeking asylum in hotels and so much more.
+We’re one of the largest provider of free immigration advice in London.

 The Guide helps you access services, build community, and take care of yourself before and after securing immigration status.
 It has been co-produced by people who have lived experience of navigating the complex immigration system in the UK.
 Knowledge is power!